-Alliance Judy Ivie Burton Technology Academy High School Graduation Requirements:
+Alliance Marine-Innovation and Technology Graduation Requirements:

-- Total Unit/Credit requirements for graduation: 230. - o In total, a student will take 160 A-G approved credits. - Course requirements for graduation: Pass ALL required courses with a grade of C or higher (basic proficiency). - Passage of the UC and CSU A-G requirements as noted above. - In addition to the required A-G history/social science course sequence, all students must complete 1 semester course in American Government & Civics, and 1 semester course in Economics.
-Alliance high schools have determined that these courses must also be A-G approved. - Starting with the class of 2012, UC's undergraduate admissions requirements mandate students complete 11 out of 15 A-G courses by the end of the 11th grade.
+- Total Unit/Credit requirements for graduation: 230. - In total, a student will take 160 A-G approved credits. - Course requirements for graduation: Pass ALL required courses with a grade of C or higher (basic proficiency). - Passage of the UC and CSU A-G requirements as noted above. - In addition to the required A-G history/social science course sequence, all students must complete 1 semester course in American Government & Civics, and 1 semester course in Economics.
+Alliance high schools have determined that these courses must also be A-G approved.